 All emergency escape routes are kept in a sterile state and monitored throughout the day.
-Cleaning / litter picking in place after break and lunchtime in communal areas to minimize risk of slips / trips.
+Cleaning / litter picking in place after break and lunchtime in communal areas to minimize risk of slips/trips.

-There are carpets in all classrooms to improve sound quality.
+There are carpets in all classrooms to improve sound quality with the exception of specialist teaching rooms which require hard floors, e.g. Food, Science and DT rooms.

 At Goldington Academy we are fortunate to have extensive grounds for the pupils to enjoy.
 There are two play areas, one is a smaller environment where pupils may sit and play games or chat to friends.
-We have a garden area with a gentle play course, which the pupils enjoy.
 During the summer the pupils may use our large field which has an additional play area and shaded sections.
 We also have an all-weather Multi-use Games Area (MUGA), which can be used at break time under supervision.